voyagermesh/voyager/docs/guides/ingress/configuration/agent-check.md

 # Agent Check

-[haproxy-agent-check](http://cbonte.github.io/haproxy-dconv/1.8/configuration.html#5.2-agent-check) can be enabled for a specific backend server by applying the agent server port in `ingress.appscode.com/agent-port` annotations to the corresponding service.
+[haproxy-agent-check](http://cbonte.github.io/haproxy-dconv/1.8/configuration.html#5.2-agent-check) can be enabled for a specific backend server by assigning the agent server port in `ingress.appscode.com/agent-port` annotations to the corresponding service.
 You can also add [agent-inter](http://cbonte.github.io/haproxy-dconv/1.8/configuration.html#agent-inter) in `ingress.appscode.com/agent-interval` annotations to the same service, which defaults to 2000ms if not mentioned.

 ## Example